 Defines what parts of the Cyc the preview panel renders.
-Selectable are:

-- \cdot Wall, and - Floor.

-All these settings are stored for the local use in its user settings folder.
+The selectable elements are Wall and Floor.
+All these settings are stored for local use in the user settings folder.

 4.6.11 CoCyc

 Defines what parts of the CoCyc the preview panel renders.